 RUSH stands for Rapid US in SHock and written by great friends of mine, namely Phil Perera, Tom Mailhot, D Riley, and Diku Mandavia who coined the terms Pump-Tank-Pipies – with inspiration from an original RUSH protocol by another great friend of mine, Scott Weingart (aka emcrit) who coined the acronym HIMAP (heart, IVC, Morison’s (and other FAST views), Aorta, Pneumothroax (see a great podcast by him here).
 Both start with the heart, and for good reason – you may find the cause immediately, and you’ll be able to identify if the patient can tolerate fluids.
-Both also arose from varying research studies by Rose et al. (the UHP protocol) and by Bahner et al (Trinity protocol).
+Both also arose from varying research studies by Rose et al. (the UHP protocol) and by Bahner et al (Trinity protocol) and Lichtenstein’s FALLS protocol (see thebluntdiessection’s article).
 Here, we will discuss the 3 sections to evaluate:

 The PUMP: aka the heart, do a bedside echo (look for RV or LV hypokineses, hyperdynamic, tamponade)

 check its volume (look at the IVC)

 see if it is leaking (look for fluid – FAST for ascites/pleural effusion, Thoracic for B lines)

 see if it’s compromising the pump (look for pneumothorax)

 The PIPES: aka the Aorta and deep veins – for dissection, AAA, DVT

 By going through the RUSH exam in a stepwise fashion, you will be able to identify any emergent conditions which is causing shock, and the type of shock it is: